apauaie/tinkercode_extension_generator/README.md

-Use this files at your own risk.
+Use these files at your own risk.

 These files are generator files to create extension zip file for use with Tinkercode apps.
 It will generate a standard extension with same pin connection as Lekirbot.
 Please refer to the Lekirbot PCB.
 Content of this github is divided into two: